-Dumbbell Concentration Curl is an isolation movement exercise with the main purpose to peak your arm's biceps, especially the Brachialis (outside part of biceps).
-Dumbbell concentration curls can be done in a variety of ways: sitting, standing or in a kneeling position.
-The movement is typically used as an finishing exercise to work the "peak" of the biceps and give gym goers the final "pump" before leaving the gym and "hitting the streets"!
+Dumbbell Concentration Curls are an isolation movement exercise with the primary purpose to peak your arm’s biceps, especially the Brachialis (outside part of biceps).
+You can perform Dumbbell concentration curls in a variety of ways: sitting, standing or in a kneeling position.
+The movement is typically used as a finishing exercise to work the “peak” of the biceps and give gym goers the final “pump” before leaving the gym and “hitting the streets”!

 Dumbbell Concentration Curl Summary

 - Primary Muscle(s) Worked: Bicep, Brachialis

 - Equipment: Dumbbell

 - Mechanics Type: Isolation (An exercise that involves one joint movement).

 - Force: Pull (A movement toward the center of the body during the concentric contraction of the target muscle).